RhysandLy/ISDM---Group-4/ISDMProjectReport.md

 * Match RMs and end-customers according to RMs skills and customers profiles
 * Direct in bound customers to an Interactive Voice Response unit prompting them for options, and reasons for calling in a few words
 * Redirect the call to an Automatic Call Distributor routing the call to the first available appropriate RM
-* Improve out-bound system processes
+* Improve out-bound call system processes

 #### Problem Statement:
 The travel company wants to improve the operation of their in-house Call Management Center (CMC) by implementing a system which will help adjust the call flow rate to suitable Relationship Managers(RM).
 During busy times, customers are directed towards a voice repsonse system where they are required to wait before being connected to Relationship Managers (RM).
 As a result, potential and valued customers are disconnected from the call and are required to wait.
 This leads to a negative outcome, with customers being dissatisfied with the service, by not receiving the relevant information about a suitable travel package.
 Ultimately, the needs of our users are not being met from this current system.